 Any time that the flow of blood or oxygen to the brain is interrupted for any reason, damage can result, leading to a loss of cognitive, sensory or motor function.
 Any such brain damage attributable to a non-traumatic cause is known as acquired brain injury.

-The most common causes of acquired brain injury are various forms of asphyxiation, hypoxia, or anoxia that shut off the brain's oxygen supply, due either to a problem with blood circulation or to a lack of access to air.
+The most common causes of acquired brain injury are various forms of asphyxiation, inadequate oxygen to the tissue, or oxygen deprivation to a single area of the body due to a problem with blood circulation or to a lack of access to air.

 How Will A Houston Brain Injury Lawyer Help Me?